-VHS Revival sinks its teeth into Tom Holland’s cute antidote to the slasher sub-genre
+VHS Revival sinks its teeth into Tom Holland’s devilish antidote to the slasher sub-genre

-Fright Night may not have the comic book appeal of The Lost Boys, but as a genre movie it is much more skilfully defined.
-Don’t get me wrong, I too am a fan of Joel Schumacher’s brightly coloured cultural phenomenon, but for me it treads a line between horror and comedy without ever really excelling at either.
+Fright Night may not have the comic book appeal of The Lost Boys, but as a genre movie it is much more skilfully defined, beginning with one of, if not THE most memorable posters of the entire decade (isn’t it just beautiful?).
+Don’t get me wrong, I too am a fan of Joel Schumacher’s brightly coloured cultural phenomenon, but for me it treads a unique line between horror and comedy without ever really excelling at either.
 That’s not necessarily a bad thing, but I enjoy The Lost Boys more as a pop culture experience that evokes the kind of big-haired, neon nostalgia that defined the era for a generation.
 When it scares it scares, particularly when Kiefer Sutherland is onscreen, and its woozy, new wave fantasy makes for quite the heady delight.

 Peter Vincent – I have just been fired because nobody wants to see vampire killers anymore, or vampires either.
 Apparently all they want to see are demented madmen running around in ski-masks, hacking up young virgins.

 McDowall and Sarandon prove the movie’s key players, but there is stellar work from top to bottom, from William Ragsdale’s pale-faced protagonist to his long-suffering sweetheart, Amy (Amanda Bearse), her transformation from high school frump to sultry vampiress really quite staggering.
-A young Stephen Geoffreys puts in a typically enigmatic performance as the aforementioned Evil, who is finally given the platform to live up to his unfortunate moniker.
+A young Stephen Geoffreys puts in a typically enigmatic performance as the aforementioned Evil, who is finally given the platform to live up to his unfortunate moniker by becoming Dandridge’s obsequious and devilishly wicked minion, while Jonathan Stark emits a queerly aloof smattering of inhumanity as Dandridge’s trusted helper, Billy Cole.
 Dorothy Fielding is also a hoot as Brewster’s lovelorn mother, receiving her dashing neighbour with one hand and waving away her son’s barely registered ravings with the other.
 For a teenage boy, there’s nothing worse than being publicly patronised by a parent, particularly when there’s a bloodsucking monster grinning through his teeth over her shoulder.

 Jerry Dandridge [after kissing Amy’s hand and saying ‘charmed’] Isn’t that what vampires are supposed to do, Charlie?